Kellwaxx11/Tailscale-AIOStreams-Docker/README.md

 # Tailscale-AIOStreams-Docker
 Simple guide to selfhost AIOStreams stremio addon and expose it to the internet using Tailscale Funnel

+so you can access from outside your LAN, share it with family and friends if you want to.

 **Instructions (WIP)**

-1- in Tailscal admin console page, under access controls tab, tailnet policy file make sure to add "tag:container" under tagOwners as well as under "nodeAttrs" target, and the funnel is enabled it might look different depending on your tailnet policy file configuration, but mine looks like this on that part
+1- in Tailscal admin console page, enable MagicDNS and enable HTTPS if not already.

+under access controls tab, tailnet policy file make sure to add **"tag:container"** under **tagOwners** as well as under **"nodeAttrs"** target, and the funnel attr is enabled

+it might look different depending on your tailnet policy file configuration, but mine looks like this on this part

     "tagOwners": {
 		    "tag:container": ["autogroup:admin"],